xster/flutter-wiki/Writing-a-golden-file-test-for-package:flutter.md

 And ignore can be put in place for the affected test(s) and pull request through the [Flutter Gold dashboard ignores page](https://flutter-gold.skia.org/ignores).
 Click the `+` button to add a new ignore.
 You will need to specify:

 - a `duration` of time it will be active for
+  - be conservative in choosing a duration.
+All other pull requests will be unaffected by this ignore.
+Your ignore should be active long enough for post-submit checks to finish once it has landed, and triage to be completed.
 - a link to your pull request that is making the change under `note`
 - the tests affected by your change (you may select multiple tests for the `filter`)